 If you’re a business professional looking to network, obtain leads and makes sales, LinkedIn is a must have item in your business toolkit.
 It’s also super helpful for job seekers and recruiters.
 But is it worth upgrading to LinkedIn Premium?

-Let’s first take a look at the free version of LinkedIn.
+I’m Jonathan Pollinger, Social Media Trainer and first of all, let’s take a look at the free version of LinkedIn.
 With LinkedIn being the only social network focused on business, the free version is a great starting point for professionals as you can benefit from the following:

 LinkedIn’s Standard (Free) Features

-- build your professional personal and corporate brand
+- build your professional personal and/or corporate brand with Profiles and Pages

 - search for and view profiles of other LinkedIn members